Roxana1981/thehangman/README.md

 # The Hangman game application
-Online word guessing game.
-Simple and quick.
+Online version of this quick and simnple word guessing game.

 Please click here [link](https://thehangman.herokuapp.com/) to access the game.